StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 ## Before you start the hiring process

-Before you start the hiring process, you will need to [decide spoke is right for you](EXPLANATION_DECIDING_ON_SPOKE.md) and[decide how you want to deploy Spoke](EXPLANATION_CHOOSE_A_SETUP.md).
+Before you start the hiring process, you will need to [decide spoke is right for you](EXPLANATION_DECIDING_ON_SPOKE.md) and [decide how you want to deploy Spoke](EXPLANATION_CHOOSE_A_SETUP.md).
 This will dictate what skills you are looking for.

 ## Who should you hire and what skills should they have?